gomezlab/colorectal_predictors/README.md

 # colorectal_predictors
-Code to accompany colorectal surgery outcome predictors manuscripts which apply machine learning to NSQIP data
+Code to accompany colorectal outcome predictors which apply machine learning to NSQIP and NCDB data